Hats-Protocol/proposal-hatter/docs/spec.md

 Notes:

-- Per-salt de‑duplication: `proposalId` excludes `submitter` but includes `salt`.
-Proposing identical inputs with the same salt yields the same `proposalId` and must be unused; changing the salt creates a new `proposalId` for an otherwise identical payload.
+- Per-salt de-duplication: For a given submitter, proposing identical inputs with the same salt yields the same `proposalId` and must be unused; changing the salt creates a new `proposalId` for an otherwise identical payload.
+Different submitters always derive different `proposalId`s, preventing front-running with borrowed calldata.
 - `salt` is optional (e.g., `0x00`) and is emitted for provenance.
 - Full `hatsMulticall` calldata is persisted alongside each proposal for first-party UIs; integrity checks compare supplied calldata to the stored bytes.
 - Helper: `computeProposalId(...)` (see Interface) mirrors this hashing logic on-chain for UI/explorer consumption.
 Implementations may pre-hash `hatsMulticall` for efficiency; the canonical definition binds the hash of `hatsMulticall`.
+- Field ordering mirrors the stored `ProposalData` where applicable: submitter, fundingAmount, fundingToken, timelockSec, recipientHatId, hatsMulticall.
 - Note: `reservedHatId` (if created) is not included in the `proposalId` hash derivation.

 ### 3.2 Storage

 ```
-enum ProposalState { None, Active, Succeeded, Escalated, Canceled, Defeated, Executed }
+enum ProposalState { None, Active, Approved, Escalated, Canceled, Rejected, Executed }
 // Mirrors OpenZeppelin Governor states where applicable; Escalated is Proposal Hatter-specific.

 // Storage-optimized struct (5 slots + dynamic bytes):